 A recent McKinsey study found that “performance on journeys is substantially more strongly correlated with customer satisfaction than performance on touchpoints—and performance on journeys is significantly more strongly correlated with business outcomes such as revenue, churn, and repeat purchase.”
 Customer journey analytics is therefore essential to understand, prioritize, improve and measure customer experience and show its impact on revenue.

-Customer journey analytics can pinpoint the drivers of customer satisfaction in a way that traditional analytics can not.
-It can provide quantitative key performance indicators (KPIs) along the paths that your most satisfied customers take, as they interact with your brand across channels and over time.
+Customer journey analytics platforms help enterprise teams pinpoint the drivers of customer satisfaction in a way that traditional analytics can not.
+It can provide quantitative key performance indicators (KPIs) along the paths that your most satisfied customers take, as they interact with your organization across channels and over time.

 Identify and Measure the Impact of Customer Experience Obstacles